 which constitute priorities of the Programme.
 The priorities are further divided into specific objectives as presented in the table below.
-Regular projects are to be implemented under priorities ENVIRONMENT and HEALTH.
+Regular projects are to be implemented under all priorities except for the priority BORDERS.
 A detailed description of the Programme specific objectives, related types of action, indicators and main target groups is provided in p.
-1.5 below (for priorities ENVIRONMENT and HEALTH) and in Chapter 2 of the Programme document (all priorities).
+1.5 below and in Chapter 2 of the Programme document.

-The Programme's total budget amounts to 262.1 M EUR.
-It is co-financed in 90% (235.8 M EUR) by the European Regional Development Fund (ERDF) and the Neighbourhood, Development and International Cooperation Instrument (NDICI).
+The Programme's total budget amounts to 208.2 M EUR.
+It is co-financed in 90% (187.4 M EUR) by the European Regional Development Fund (ERDF) and the Neighbourhood, Development and International Cooperation Instrument (NDICI).
 Remaining 10% will come from Polish and Ukrainian contributions.
-The budget allocation for regular projects under the Programme is 121 813 850 EUR.
+The budget allocation for regular projects under the Programme is 122 082 777 EUR.